The Daily Walk with Love

 Part of the problem is that psychiatry lacks medicines which treat anxiety well.
 I sometimes have suffered from almost debilitating anxiety which was present almost all the time.
 Years ago I took Paxil, which I would describe as “semi-effective,” but the side effects sickened me and made me gain weight.
 Paxil is so toxic that there are numerous class action lawsuits against it.
 Recently a medicine called propranerol, which had side effects I eventually couldn’t cope with, and for a long time lorazepam (Ativan), were thought to help me.
 I now am taking much less Ativan and doing quite a bit better.
 The propranerol, however, is strongly contra-indicated for people with either asthma or COPD and I have found that psychiatrists (taken as a whole) simply do not pay attention to side effects, but only to the efficacy of a given psychiatric drug.
 Sometimes “the cure is worse than the sickness.”
 What may be happening in my own treatment, is that larger doses of Depakote (as well as the ativan) are serving to keep my moods quite stable.
-I find Depakote and Cogentin, with ativan minimally adequate, but it’s obvious to me that psychiatry needs new medicines in it’s arsenal to treat anxiety.
+I found Depakote and Cogentin, with Ativan (Lorazepam) minimally adequate, but it’s obvious to me that psychiatry needs new medicines in it’s arsenal to treat anxiety.
 The medicines (such as Paxil) used make me tired all the time, too, though eventually you do get used to them.
 But they are toxic on your body and can cause a lot of health problems.